Use Google Nest Hub as a sunrise alarm clock to make your awakening more comfortable | ExBulletin

 Swipe up from the bottom of the screen to select the clock-like alarm icon,[アラームを設定]Press.
 Select the time to sound the alarm and press “Set Alarm”.
 Then move the slider next to Sunrise Alarm to the On position and tap the arrow to enter your settings.
 From here you can choose how long the effect will run.
 You can also optionally enable a pre-alarm and choose whether to brighten the smart lights in the room.

 next,[完了]Just press and you’re ready to hit the hay.
-Dream of a gentle awakening call in the morning.
-Also, don’t worry if you put the cover on your head with a gentle sunrise and the barking of birds.
-You can snooze the alarm at any time by tapping the screen.
+Dream of a gentle awakening call in the morning. please do not worry.
+Even with gentle sunrises and bird calls, you can snooze the alarm at any time by tapping the screen if you want to pull the cover back over your head.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online